-June, the month associated with Pride celebrations, continues to be as eventful as the preceding few months of 2020 in terms of shining a spotlight on widespread discrimination in the workplace.
+June, the month associated with Pride celebrations, continues to be as eventful as the preceding few months of 2020 in terms of shining a spotlight on widespread racism and discrimination in the workplace.

 As a wake up call, the systemic racism exposed through the Black Lives Matter movement during a month traditionally used to call attention to discrimination against the LGBT+ community means hitting ‘snooze’ is not an option.

 Public sentiment is moving quickly on these issues – perhaps even faster than the business landscape.
 This will likely have repercussions for businesses out of step.
 Even the US Federal government is moving at speed with a Supreme Court ruling meaning that workers across the US cannot be fired for being LGBT.

 This move impacts businesses operating in at least 28 of the 50 states that had no prior level of protection in place for sexual orientation or gender identity.
 According to the Williams Institute, UCLA School of Law, out of an estimated 8.1 million LGBT workers, nearly half lived in states without statutory protections.
 A poll conducted this month by the Kaiser Family Foundation, found that 90% of American adults agreed with the motion.

 A cursory scroll through LinkedIn this month reveals a rainbow of logos adorned with the Pride colors and sentiments of solidarity similar to those posted in support of Black Lives Matter.

 When addressing discrimination or any form of misconduct, speaking up in solidarity and listening to the people most affected are step.
 Very important steps but not the end goal.
 The crucial step is action.
 And something that’s revealed time and time again is the disconnect between what organizations say and what they will actually do to back those words up.